 3. Learn skills to use your body and senses to bring your nervous system back into a calm, alert state.

-All of your senses can be engaged in specific ways to either bring you down from hyperarousal, bring you up from hypoarousal, or support you staying in the calm, alert place in between these two states.
-For example, if you are experiencing heightened arousal related to a trigger, you can use your breath to activate the calming part of your nervous system, use self-soothing touch to make contact with the anxiety, or use a scent that works with calming the nervous system.
+All of your senses can be engaged in specific ways to either bring you down from hyperarousal, bring you up from hypoarousal, or support you in staying in the calm, alert place in between these two states.
+For example, if you are experiencing heightened arousal related to a trigger, you can use your breath to activate the calming part of your nervous system, use a self-soothing touch to make contact with the anxiety, or use a scent that works to calm the nervous system.
 Learning how to use your senses to regulate your emotions supports emotional and binge eating recovery by connecting you to your body as a resource.

 4. Learn how you have used emotional and binge eating as strategies to regulate your nervous system.

-Develop mindful awareness of your triggers, what happens in your nervous system before the urges to binge, and begin to replace your somatic resources with the eating behaviors
+Develop mindful awareness of your triggers, what happens in your nervous system before the urges to binge, and begin to replace your somatic resources with eating behaviors

 Embodiment leads to wholeness.
 Addressing obstacles to embodiment and reconnecting with your body as a place of safety and trust offers a powerful resource for any recovery and healing process.
 When you are free from self-objectification and self-criticism, you are able to delight in the beauty of who you are as a gift to yourself and to the world.
 What a discovery to learn this embodiment path to healing and wholeness has always been with you, patiently waiting for you to turn towards your body.